XSLT

 <table><xsl:apply-templates select="//product" mode="summary"/></table>

-C# parallel: This is like having different Render() methods on a view model — RenderFull(), RenderSummary(), RenderTocEntry() — selected by the caller.
+For C# developers: modes resemble method overloads for templates.
+Different modes act like different Render() methods on a view model — for example RenderFull(), RenderSummary(), and RenderTocEntry() — selected by the caller.

 #Named Templates